aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertconnector/_index.md

 ---
 title: insertConnector
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 460
 url: /php-java/shapecollection/insertconnector/
 ---

-## insertConnector(int, int, float, float, float, float) method
+## insertConnector(int index, int shapeType, float x, float y, float width, float height)  method

  Creates a new Connector, tunes it from default template and inserts it to the collection at the specified index.